The Chaffee Art Center is a great place to spend some time looking at art pieces you might not find anywhere else.

 Classes and Events

-In addition to displaying artwork from the community, The Chaffee Art Center also offers various classes for both adults and children.
-These include art classes, yoga, and music lessons for instruments such as the banjo, guitar, mandolin and more.
+In addition to displaying artwork from the community, The Chaffee Art Center offers various classes for both adults and children, including art classes, yoga, and music lessons for instruments such as the banjo, guitar, mandolin and more.

 “Always a very welcoming place and fun to do with some friends while supporting a local historic site.”